temp3rr0r/TaskManagement-API-Medieval/README.md

   'http://localhost:8000/knowledge/query' \
   -H 'Content-Type: application/json' \
   -d '{
-  "question": "What are the best practices for task management?"
+  "question": "What is the best sword type for duelling?"
 }'
 ```